Explore Possibilities with Nature Journaling!

 How do I start?

-You can start with something as simple as a blank sheet of paper and a pencil, or a mixed media sketchbook and watercolors.
+You can start with supplies as simple as a blank sheet of paper and a pencil, or a mixed media sketchbook and watercolors.
 Part of the fun is experimenting with different materials and supplies!
 What works for one person may not work for another.

 Some things to consider when you are selecting your materials: